punitkatiyar/punitkatiyar/README.md

 **Creating and managing databases, ensuring efficient data storage and retrieval.**

-**Building and integrating APIs (Application Programming Interfaces) for seamless communication between different components of a system.**
+**Building and integrating APIs for seamless communication between different components of a system.**

 **Implementing security measures to protect applications and user data.**